This blog post is about my design suggestions for an electric Morris Minor.

 The shock absorbers are different to the type used in modern cars, and are known as ‘lever arm shock absorbers’.

-To convert an electric Morris Minor into powering the front wheels, known as front wheel drive, would require major suspension modifications.
+To convert an electric Morris Minor into powering the front wheels, known as front wheel drive, would require major suspension modifications (unless hub motors were used).

 This is because the original Morris Minor steering and front suspension system, would need a lot of component changes.